 The ongoing global pandemic this year has significantly changed how things work now in the world right now.
 It has affected the way people work, the way they travel, how they communicate and has also affected how things will be in the future.
 Previously, holidaymakers were eager to spend some time abroad in the summer sun.
 However, with Covid-19 still ever-present right now, many people are choosing to opt for ‘staycations’ for their time away.

 When lockdowns around the world were at their tightest, many people were turning to technology, and gear and gadgets, to communicate with their loved ones.
 For example, Zoom became a very popular tool for people to use to stay in touch with others.
+People also use a teleprompter app for zoom which is more popular than ever.
 While technology has helped make our lives easier in many different ways over the years, it can help us even more so now.
 Whether it’s booking a staycation away or ordering takeaway food, here are just some ways that technology can help us post-lockdown.

 The rising popularity of staycations

 As lockdown measures around the world start to loosen, many holidaymakers who have missed out on their holiday abroad are looking for places to go.
 However, with strict travel restrictions still present in many areas, going abroad seems like a risky move right now.
 Instead, a holiday at home or a ‘staycation’ can still be a great holiday for many.
 Some of the best US staycation destinations right now are Dewey Beach in Delaware, Joshua Tree Park in California, and the Olympic Peninsula in Washington.
 According to a recent Citysuites survey, 24.9% of UK adults also said that they prefer to holiday in the UK until there is a coronavirus vaccine.